 Theme and content

-Our Economics Taster Series is themed around current issues in Economics, with lectures and workshops given by academics, a consideration of the work and legacy of James Meade, the chance to chat with current students studying Economics, and an guided tour of the College (online or in-person).
+Our Economics Taster Series is themed around current issues in Economics, with lectures and workshops given by academics, the chance to chat with current students studying Economics, and a guided tour of the College .
 Applications for Economics at Cambridge will also be discussed and there will be plenty of opportunities to ask questions.

 If you are interested in applying for this event, you might also like to look at the suggested Economics resources on our subject page.